SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Application_framework/Low-Code_Apps_configuration/LowCodeApps_event_config.md

 ## Opening a monitoring card

-Available from DataMiner 10.3.4/10.4.0.
-To configure an event to open a monitoring card of a specific element, service, or view:
+Available from DataMiner 10.3.4/10.4.0. <!-- RN 35661 --> To configure an event to open a monitoring card of a specific element, service, or view:

 1. Select *Open monitoring card*.